rcalixte/wayland-book/src/seat/touch.md

 this ellipse by specifying the angle between the major axis and the Y-axis of the touched surface, in degrees.

+---

+Touch is the last of the input devices supported by the Wayland protocol.
+With this knowledge in hand, let's update our example code.

 [^1]: Emphasis on "might" &mdash; don't make any assumptions based on the repeated use of a touch point ID.

 [^2]: This means that separate timestamps can be compared to each other to obtain the time between events, but are not comparible to wall-clock time.